 From excessive pessimism to excessive optimism - Coface Barometer Q4 2022

-The year 2023 starts with good news, at least on the macroeconomic front.
-Thanks to an autumn and early winter that were abnormal from a climatic point of view - which is the least good news - Europe has avoided a recession that looked long promised.
-Efficiency gains in all sectors and the slowdown in activity did the rest, allowing energy prices to fall sharply and thus leading to a welcome slowdown in inflation.
-The prospect of a strong rebound in China in the second half of the year, albeit very uncertain, also raises hopes that the global economy will get out of its current slump.
-This was enough for the financial markets to go wild, particularly in Europe: equities, bonds, credit, etc., all of which are now in the eyes of investors, who are rightly reassured by the fact that the worst-case scenario is now, for the time being, at bay.
+The year 2023 starts with good news on the macroeconomic front.
+First, Europe has avoided a recession that looked long promised.
+Efficiency gains and the slowdown in activity have led to a sharp drop in energy prices and thus a welcome slowdown in inflation.
+Finally, the prospect of a rebound in China in the second half of the year, albeit very uncertain, also raises hopes for the global economy.
+This was enough for the financial markets to go wild, reassured by the fact that the worst-case scenario is for the time being, at bay.

 While we fundamentally concur, we must be careful not to become complacent.
-The challenges facing the global economy last year remain relevant and the multidimensional crisis we are experiencing is not about to disappear: geopolitical fragmentation, the energy crisis, climate change, epidemic risks, etc. The transformation of the world is accelerating and generating risks, sometimes extreme, that are likely to derail the best-crafted scenarios and narratives.
+The challenges facing the global economy last year remain relevant and the multidimensional crisis we are experiencing is not about to disappear: geopolitical fragmentation, the energy crisis, climate change, epidemic risks...
+The transformation of the world is accelerating and generating risks that could derail the best-crafted scenarios.

 T. +81 3 5402 6152